redhat-developer/odo/docs/odo-cli-reference.md

 ## update

-Update the source code path of a component
+Update the source code path of a component.
+WARNING: 'odo update' command will be removed in the future odo version.

 **Example using
 update.**